LuaGMD/Zoinkify-Youtube/README.md

 6. **Build the extension**: If you have 7-Zip installed, run `build.bat` to build the extension.
 This will create a zip file in the root directory of the repository.
 (The 7-Zip dependency is unfortunately required because Windows' built in Compress-Archive feature is completely busted for some reason).
 If packing manually, only include `images/`, `manifest.json`, `icon.png`, `settings.html`, `settings.js` and `mrbeastify.js`.
 When packing for Chrome, use the `manifest v3.json` file, but rename it to `manifest.json`.
 7. **Upload to extension stores**: You can upload your customized version to Chrome Web Store, Firefox Add-ons, etc.

+## Microsoft Edge <a id="microsoftedge"></a>

+Microsoft Edge support has been ended, and the extension has been delisted.
+This is because Edge is consistently the slowest at reviewing extensions, constantly rejects my submissions with vague reasons why, and are all-round terrible.
+Download the Chrome version instead.

 [UI YouTube]: https://www.youtube.com/@magicjinn
 [UI Website]: https://chromewebstore.google.com/detail/youtube-mrbeastify/dbmaeobgdodeimjdjnkipbfhgeldnmeb